gcanti/tcomb-form-native/README.md

 The [tcomb-validation library](https://github.com/gcanti/tcomb-validation) builds on tcomb, providing validation functions for tcomb domain models.

-This library builds on those two and the awesome react-native.
+This library builds on those two and on the awesome react-native.

 # Benefits